1ars-d/SafeShare/README.md

 ## Bugs / Issues

-- application crashes when trying to encrypt and send files over 10mb
+- application crashes when trying to encrypt and send files over 10mb because encryption takes too long.
+  Possible solution: split up file in to packets and encrypt individually